-Dancers weave tales of animals and birds into their moves for the Mudra Dance Festival
+Dancers narrate tales of animals and birds in the Mudra Dance Festival

 Probal Gupta, one of the dancers at the Mudra Dance Festival, insists we listen to the full story.
 "Very few know it," says the Kathakali dancer, who will perform Manasa Charitam — the tale of the snake goddess Manasa at the festival, which will be held at the NCPA from April 21 to 24.